Seagate/cortx-hare/Quick Start Guide.md

       address: 192.168.180.162@tcp:12345:44:101
   ```

-* Add a timeout and monitor it via the log:
+* The code block below showcases the command and output with regards to adding a timeout and monitoring it.

   ```
   $ tail -f /var/log/hare/consul-proto-rc.log &